 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-- The card will not have an annual fee.
+- The card does not have an annual fee

 One of the other bonuses is the fact that this card is a metal credit card.
 It’s made of 17g of stainless steel.

 If you’re an avid point and miles earner, then you likely really only want a credit card if it can get you those sweet points and miles to spend on travel and more.
-So, what will the X1 credit card offer you in terms of points earning and spending?
+So, what will the X1 Card offer you in terms of points earning and spending?

-Your point-per-dollar rate also increases if you invite someone to sign up for the card and they then do so, to 4 points per $1 spent on everything.
-That rate holds true for the 30 days following sign up.
+Your point-per-dollar rate also increases if you invite someone to sign up for the card.
+If they then do so, you can earn 4, 5, or even 10 points per $1 spent on everything.
+That rate holds true for up to 30 days following sign-up.

 Unfortunately, if you invite multiple people to sign up for the card and then multiple people do sign up for the card, you won’t get, for example, 12 points per $1 spent if three people sign up.
 Instead, that 30 days that you get the bonus rate multiplies, so you’d get 3 months of 4 points per $1 earning if three of your friends signed up.

-There’s no limit for points earning and points do not expire.
+There’s no limit for points earned, and points do not expire.

 The value your points hold differs according to who you redeem your points with.
 Most brands value the points at $0.01 for each, but some offer you $0.02 for each point.
 This is a pretty good value and one that can stand up to even some of the best travel credit cards — if you want to travel with X1’s selected travel partners and if you take advantage of those extra ways to boost your point-per-dollar rate.

-One unique feature the X1 credit card offers is the ability to create a virtual card number.
-This basically is a “fake” card number that you can use to get free trials of various services.
+One unique feature the X1 Card offers is the ability to create a virtual card number.
+This is a disposable card number that you can use to get free trials of various services.
 Then, before the trial is up, the card number expires.
 No one can charge you once that free trial turns into a paid trial.

-Should I sign up for the new X1 credit card?
+Should I sign up for the new X1 Card?